 There’s one more place worth mentioning here yet I haven’t been there yet (even though it’s always on my list when I go to Czech Republic!).
 It’s Pilsen – 2016 European Capital of Culture.
 This year is pretty special for the city, with lots of events and things going on but it’s worth visiting it no matter when!
 I know I will do my best to finally make it there soon!

-If you’re looking for more information about these great cities or you want to find out about other cool places in Czech Republic make sure to visit Cool Czech Guide and download their free app for Android or iPhone that will surely be a great help when exploring Czech Republic!
+If you’re looking for more information about these great cities or you want to find out about other cool places in Czech Republic make sure to visit Cool Czech Guide and download their free app that will surely be a great help when exploring Czech Republic!

 Note: This post was written in partnership with Czech Tourism however all the opinions are 100% mine and I really believe you should visit Czech Republic as soon as possible!
 It’s such a wonderful country and has so much to offer!